Information for new students

-Foreign students are required to obtain an Approval for temporary stay.
-All students must report their stay in Croatia to the Central Police Station within 72 hours upon entering Croatia.
-Address: Trg hrvatske bratske zajednice 9.
+Foreign students are required to obtain an Approval for temporary stay at the Central Police station (Address: Trg hrvatske bratske zajednice 9.
 Office hours: Monday-Friday, from 7.30 to 14.00.).
 You will need proof of enrolment which you will get from the Student Office.

 Students who need a Visa to enter Croatia are obligated to to start the procedure in their home country, prior to their arrival in Split.

 NOTE: If you have Croatian citizenship, you don't have to get temporary stay permit.
-You will just to the Police station with your landlord and they will register your stay in Split (you have to go there together)
+You have to go to the Police station with your landlord and they will register your stay in Split.

 Students have organized a group for helping potential candidates and current students.
 You can find more details here

 Foreign students will have to get private accommodation.
 There are various private agencies and student fb groups that can assist in this process.
 Neighbourhoods in the vicinity of the School of Medicine are: Split 3, Blatine, Trstenik, Mertojak, Žnjan, Gripe, Firule.

 Make sure to sign a contract for the whole period of stay to avoid problems with accomodation during the tourist season.

 Croatian citizens can apply for student dorm.

 Student identity card (X card)

-Student identity card (so called „iksica“) is a document that proves the student status and provides a student certain benefits such as subsidized meals at Student restaurants and cafeterias all over Croatia, subsidized public transport, discounts on tickets for bus and rail transport, discounts on tickets to the cinema and theatre etc. X-card can be used only by the person to whom it was issued and it is valid until the date by when the student has a valid registration of the year/semester at the institution.
+Student identity card (so called „iksica“) is a document that proves your student status and provides student with certain benefits such as subsidized meals at Student restaurants and cafeterias in Croatia, subsidized public transport, discounts on tickets for bus and rail transport, discounts on tickets to theatres, etc. X-card can be used only by the person to whom it was issued and it is valid until the date by which the student has a valid registration of the year/semester at the institution.
 Student will get the X-card in the student office within one month upon registration in the educational system (enrollment).